auromitamitra/mongolian_vowel_harmony/writeup/outline.md

     - from what we saw before — non-initial i is transparent, so words where V2 is i are non-harmonic.
 These are the two groups we are comparing

 ### Slide 8
-    - To force-align and annotate the data, we manually annotated a subset, including both passage and wordlist, and trained an acoustic model using Kaldi.
+    - To force-align and annotate the data, we trained an acoustic model using Kaldi.
 Then used MFA to annotate the rest
-    - [figure] this is the frame sentence, we measured the FFs of each vowel at the mid-point, ?? - and then to quantify coarticulation, we asked how well the FF of this vowel could be predicted by the identity of the other vowel in the word in a statistical model
+    - [figure] we presented target words in a frame sentence, we measured the FFs of each vowel at the mid-point, ?? - and then to quantify coarticulation, we asked how well the FF of this vowel could be predicted by the identity of the other vowel in the word in a statistical model

 ### slide 9
         - plotting the F1XF2 vowel spaces for the initial and non-initial vowels in both groups, we see that
         - for harmonic sequences, the V2 space is clearly more diffused than V1, suggesting greater variability due to coarticulation
         - comparing between the groups, V2 doesn't tell us much because vowels in the two groups have a complementary distribution.
-But when we compare V1 in the harmonic vs non-harmonic sets-- a and U in the initial position of nh words-- much more diffused than the corresponding vowels in harmonic words.
+But when we compare V1 in the harmonic vs non-harmonic sets-- a and U aremuch more diffused when they appear in the initial position of nh words, compared to the corresponding vowels in harmonic words.
 Suggests that the coarticulatory patterns might differ

 ### slide 10
+        - we know that the FF of any segment would be predicted by the vowel identity
         - to quantify coarticulation, we used mixed effects models to ask how well the formant frequency of a vowel is predicted by the identity of the other vowel in the word
+        - fixed effects and model outputs are shown in the table
         - want to see if there are differences in this tendency between harmonic and non-harmonic subsets
         - to compare the extent of coarticulation, we calculated the effect size (eta squared) for the explanatory variable in each model

-        - fixed effects and model outputs are shown in the table
-        - F1: robust coarticulation in both directions, carryover coarticulation is greater for both har and nh sequences
+        - F1: robust coarticulation in both directions, carryover coarticulation is greater for both har and nh sequences, matching the direction of vh

 ### slide 11
         - however in F2, which is an acoustic correlate for the ATR feature, see that harmonic sequences only show carryover coarticulation